wte4j/wte4j/README.md

 - **wte4j-showcase** is a small demo web app that uses **wte4j-core** and **wte4j-admin** to give a functional overview of wte4j

 ## How do you run wte4j-showcase?
-You can find the latest release of the wte4j repo archived as .zip and .tar.gz files in the "releases" area of this Github repo:

 1. Make sure that you have java installed
 2. Download Tomcat 7 from http://tomcat.apache.org/ (min.
 Version 7) and unarchive it.